Chidinma001/alx-system_engineering-devops/README.md

-sets the mode of the file hello
+sets the mode of the file hello to be the same as olleh